 My name is Douglas Stebila.
-I’m a lecturer at the Queensland University of Technology and recently completed my PhD in mathematics at the University of Waterloo.
+I’m a Senior Lecturer at the Queensland University of Technology and recently completed my PhD in mathematics at the University of Waterloo.
 My interests include cryptography, computer security, mathematics, music, running, photography, and travel.

 I maintain a blog that I try to update relatively frequently (though sometimes fail to do so!).

-I currently work at the Queensland University of Technology as a Lecturer jointly appointed between the disciplines of Computer Science and Mathematical Sciences; I’m also a member of the Information Security Institute.
+I currently work at the Queensland University of Technology as a Senior Lecturer jointly appointed in the School of Mathematical Sciences and the School of Electrical Engineering and Computer Science.
 My research focuses on cryptography, Internet security, and quantum cryptography.

 A full list of my research publications is available.
 My most recent papers are:

 - On the security of TLS renegotiation.
 Florian Giesen, Florian Kohlar, Douglas Stebila.
-March, 2013.
+In Proc.
+ACM CCS 2013.
+ACM, 2013.

 I completed my PhD in the Department of Combinatorics and Optimization at the University of Waterloo in 2009.
 My thesis was entitled Classical Authenticated Key Exchange and Quantum Cryptography.